 As Christian officers and leaders, an active and consistent prayer life is essential to our relationship with God and others.
 We need to grasp and apply that fact for our effectiveness in leadership style and philosophy, following Jesus’ model of leadership by praying for our subordinates, our organizations, and ourselves.

 Remember—godly officers and leaders pray!

-Anthony, an OCF Council member, is a Medical Service Corps officer with sixteen years of service.
+About Anthony: Anthony, an OCF Council member, is a Medical Service Corps officer with sixteen years of service.
 He has a Bachelor of Science in Public Administration from Virginia State University and a Masters of Science in Logistics Management from Florida Institute of Technology.